 10 of Ben Franklin’s Lesser-Known Feats of Awesomeness

-We all know about Benjamin Franklin’s kite-flyin’, library-establishin’, Declaration-signin’, newspaper-printin’, lady-killin’ ways but, in honor of the Ben’s 306th birthday, let’s celebrate some of his lesser-known but very cool contributions to society.
+We all know about Benjamin Franklin’s kite-flyin’, library-establishin’, Declaration-signin’, newspaper-printin’, lady-killin’ ways.
+But let’s celebrate some of his lesser-known but very cool contributions to society.

 1. Ben swam with the fishes.